TianboLiu666/tianboliu666.github.io/_projects/chatYouTube.md

 <a href="https://chat-youtube.tianboliu.com">Check it out</a>

-<p>At the gallery page, you can see some videos that are already being transcribed by others.</p>
+<p>At the gallery page, you can see some videos that are already being transcribed by requests from others.</p>
 <img src="/assets/projects/chatYouTube-1.png" style="display:block;
   margin-left:auto;
   margin-right:auto;